timsan7sk/FaceDetect/README.md

 - Get Video Record

 ## Specification
-> When testing, we used a Sunplus-IT-Co-HD-720P-webcam with a resolution of 1280x640.
+> When testing, used a Sunplus-IT-Co-HD-720P-webcam with a resolution of 1280x640.
 Other camera resolutions require code optimization.

 ## Customize Configuration